SHND/args-command-router/README.md

   applicationName: '<App>',
   checkForSwitchConflicts: true,
   strictSwitchMatching: true,
-  helpType: 'switch',
-  helpShortSwitch: 'h',
-  helpLongSwitch: 'help',
-  helpOnNoTarget: true,
-  helpOnNoCallback: true,
-  helpOnVerifySwitchFailure: true,
-  helpOnAskedForHelp: true,
 })
 ```

 - `applicationName`: The name of the application used in generating the help (usage) output.
 - `checkForSwitchConflicts`: Verify Switch names are not conflicting in your Application.
 You can disable this after you're done with your application development to improve performance.
 - `strictSwitchMatching`: Verify if the passed switches are matched with switches defined on the found pathItem.
 If it's set to false, the requiredSwitches won't be enforced, and switched that are not defined are accepted.
-- `helpType`: If you want to disable the help functionality, set this to `null`.
-- `helpShortSwitch`: The short switch name for showing help (usage) output.
-- `helpLongSwitch`: The long switch name for showing help (usage) output.
-- `helpOnNoTarget`: Show help when no PathItem found for the passed commands.
-- `helpOnNoCallback`: Show help when PathItem is found but no callbacks are defined on that pathItem.
-- `helpOnVerifySwitchFailure`: Show help if the `strictSwitchMatching` config is set to true but switches for that pathItem not matched.
-- `helpOnAskedForHelp`: Show help when user deliberatly asks for help. e.g. when user pass `-h`.